Polymer/old-docs-site/app/1.0/start/toolbox/create-a-page.md

     ```

-For now our element is very basic, and just has a `<h1>` that says "New View",
+For now your element is very basic, and just has a `<h1>` that says "New View",
 but we can return to it and make it more interesting later.

 ## Add the element to your app